 How long does an X-ray take?

-The procedure of taking an x-ray is only a few minutes.
-With waiting and changing times the appointment usually lasts about 20 minutes.
+The procedure of taking an x-ray takes only a few minutes.
+With waiting and changing times, the appointment usually lasts about 20 minutes.

 How do I book an X-ray appointment with SameDayDoctor?